 Data Selection and Management

-The collection and modification of data are the first and most important steps of your analytic journey.
+Collection and modification of data are the first and most important steps of your analytic journey – and often the most time-consuming.
 Exploratory data analysis (EDA) helps find structure in data – whether in small samples or large volumes of data collected from many domains.
-JMP offers the tools you’ll need to access, combine, filter and cleanse your data in preparation for data analysis.
+JMP offers the tools you’ll need to expedite this vital portion of the analysis workflow, with a rich suite of tools to access, combine, filter and cleanse your data in preparation for data analysis.
 The interactive graphics and robust data analysis capabilities in JMP make it an ideal alternative to Excel for EDA and other types of statistical data analysis.

 Linked Interactive Graphs and Analysis